An Exploration of Default Images in Text-to-Image Generation: Related Work

-Evaluations of text-to-image models often rely on automatic metrics and curated benchmarks, yet these measures are known to misalign with human perception \cite{2203.06026,otani2023verifiablereproduciblehumanevaluation}.
+Evaluations of TTI models often rely on automatic metrics and curated benchmarks, yet these measures are known to misalign with human perception \cite{2203.06026,otani2023verifiablereproduciblehumanevaluation}.
 The Fr{\'e}chet Inception Distance (FID), for instance, can yield scores that disagree with user judgments of image quality and prompt alignment, limiting its utility as a sole evaluation criterion \cite{2203.06026,2403.11821,otani2023verifiablereproduciblehumanevaluation}.
-Complementary metrics -- such as CLIPScore and VQA-based approaches -- have been proposed to capture semantic fidelity, but they too exhibit gaps when compared to subjective assessments \cite{2404.01291}.
-Recognizing these shortcomings, \citeauthor{russo-2022-creative} suggested criteria for a creative TTI benchmark that incorporates insights from linguistics, cognitive psychology, and art theory to better capture human notions of creativity and relevance \cite{russo-2022-creative}.
-More recently, the Holistic Evaluation of Text-to-Image Models (HEIM) benchmark systematically assessed 26 state-of-the-art TTI generators across twelve dimensions -- ranging from aesthetics and originality to bias and robustness -- using a combination of automated measures and human ratings to provide a richer, multidimensional view of model performance \cite{2311.04287}.
+Complementary metrics -- such as CLIPScore \cite{CLIPScore} -- have been proposed to capture semantic fidelity, but also exhibit gaps when compared to subjective assessments \cite{VQAScore}.
+Recognizing these shortcomings, \citeauthor{russo-2022-creative} suggested criteria for a creative TTI benchmark incorporating insights from linguistics, cognitive psychology, and art theory to better capture human notions of creativity and relevance \cite{russo-2022-creative}.
+More recently, the Holistic Evaluation of Text-to-Image Models (HEIM) benchmark systematically assessed 26 state-of-the-art TTI generators across twelve dimensions (ranging from aesthetics and originality to bias and robustness) using a combination of automated measures and human ratings, providing a richer, multidimensional view of model performance \cite{2311.04287}.